Best Website Monitoring Service

 The quality of a web applications firewall really comes down to a combination of robustness, flexibility, and customizability and, again, user-friendliness.
 Basically, you want the ability to fine-tune the settings to reflect your website’s traffic.
 You want to be able to do this quickly and easily and you want to know that when you’ve done this, the firewall will stand up to whatever is thrown at it (within reason).

 Boosting your website monitoring service

-Website monitoring services tend to be focussed on the prevention of malware.
+Website monitoring services tend to be focused on the prevention of malware.
 This makes perfect sense, but it does mean that you need to make separate arrangements to protect yourself against DDoS attacks.
 Your firewall will play a role in this, but the power of modern DDoS attacks is such that it will quickly be overwhelmed if it’s left to work on its own.